Baptism: Where We Have Been Right

 I believe that many of us got very uncomfortable going to a church where once a month there was a sermon on baptism.
 And as we got uncomfortable we realized that we were hearing a lot more about baptism than we were hearing about Jesus.
 We had become guilty of making baptism the message and not our response to the message of Jesus.

-On the other side of the river, we have been guilty of teaching that the Plan of Salvation is the Gospel.
+We have often been guilty of teaching that the Plan of Salvation is the Gospel.
 Now I am thankful for the Plan of Salvation.
 I won a few ribbons in the 2nd and 3rd grade because I knew the 5 steps to salvation.
 But the Gospel is not the plan of salvation.
 The Gospel is the Death, Burial, and Resurrection of Jesus Christ.

-I remember when I was 19 years old working with a congregation in Hazel Green Alabama.
-As a part of the intern process I was expected to preach on 3 Sunday mornings.
-So I wrote my first sermon and the congregation was gracious as I chased one rabbit after another.
-In the foyer after the service was over one of the Elders told me that I needed to end every sermon with the Plan of Salvation, Hear, Believe, Repent, Confess, Be Baptized, and Live A Godly Life.
+I remember when I was 18 years old working with a congregation in Hazel Green Alabama.
+Someone though it would be a great idea for a kid who was studying counseling to preach one Sunday morning.
+So I wrote my first sermon and the congregation was gracious as spent 30 minutes chasing rabbits. that afternoon one of the Elders approached me and said I needed to end every sermon with the Plan of Salvation, Hear, Believe, Repent, Confess, Be Baptized, and Live A Godly Life.
 I agreed because I knew it was a good idea.
-But something happens when you start reading your Bible and you realize that there is not a single sermon that wraps up with the plan of salvation.
-In the New Testament the sermons are focused on Jesus and His kingdom.
-The only time the preacher mentions baptism was when someone interrupted the sermon and wanted to know, what am I supposed to do?
+But something happened when I actually read my Bible.
+I realized that there is not a single sermon that wraps up with the plan of salvation.
+All the New Testament sermons are focused on Jesus and His kingdom.
+The only preacher to mention baptism was Peter, and that was after someone interrupted his sermon and wanted to know, what am I supposed to do?

 2) A reaction against legalism.

 When I was younger I used to like to argue, I know big surprise, and when we talked about baptism someone would always ask me, let’s say you are studying with someone and they desire to be baptized.
 On the way to the building a log truck comes out from no where and hit’s the car and the man dies.
 Do you believe that man is going to hell?
 I always struggled with that question because my legalistic nature would say without a doubt.
-That’s why I try to always avoid log trucks and legalism.
+So today I find it easier to avoid log trucks and legalism.